instantiator/blog-source/blog-site/content/post/prototyping-opencode-tutorial-003-scaffolding/index.md

 </td>
 <td>
-  This tells the application to use streamlit from the virtual environment, and to refer to it as `st` (making your code a little more concise!)
+  This tells the application to use the `streamlit` package from the virtual environment, and to refer to it as `st` (making your code a little more concise!)

+  Everywhere you write `st.function_name` in later lines, you're referring to functions provided by the `streamlit` package.
 </td>
 </tr>